Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Hill totaled 68 receiving yards in his single career matchup against the Bengals, 11.5 fewer than his over/under for Sunday's game.
+- Hill collected 68 receiving yards in his only career matchup against the Bengals, 12.5 fewer than his over/under for Sunday's game.

-- Hill caught a touchdown pass in that outing against the Bengals.
+- Hill caught a touchdown pass in that matchup against the Bengals.

-- The Bengals are conceding 270.9 passing yards per game this year, the NFL's 29th-ranked pass defense.
+- The 270.9 passing yards the Bengals give up per game makes them the NFL's 29th-ranked pass defense this season.

-- The Bengals have given up 22 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- In last week's outing against the Steelers, Hill was targeted two times, totaling 19 yards on two receptions.
+- In last week's game against the Steelers, Hill was targeted two times and racked up two catches for 19 yards.

-- Hill has 18 catches on 19 targets for 243 yards and one touchdown during his last three games, averaging 81.0 yards per game.
+- Hill has recorded 243 receiving yards (81.0 per game) and one touchdown, reeling in 18 passes on 19 targets during his last three games.

 Hill's Kansas City Teammates